JPARK1220/fintech/readme.md

 **Select Company -> Select Year -> LLM-generated insights + sentiment analysis temporal visualization**

 I want to express a **disclaimer** that I did this entire project during the little free time I had while I was on family vacation.
-I was given this assignment during my family vacation, and it was due before I would come back to the states.
-This work is not necessarily my best, but I'd like to say I'm very proud of what I did here given the extreme circumstancial constraints I've been given.
+I was given this assignment during my family vacation, and it was due before I could come back.
+While this is evidently not my best work, I'm very proud of what I built given the circumstances.

 **Data Handling Tech Stack (files under sec-filings)**